redrails/old-blog/_posts/2017-11-20-predicting-cryptocurrency-prices-with-deep-learning.md

 header:
   overlay_image: lambo_moon_.jpg
   overlay_filter: 0.2
-  caption: "Not a Lambo, actually a Cadillac.
+  caption: "Not a Lambo, it's actually a Cadillac.
 That might not even be Earth's moon either."
 categories:
   - deep learning
   - python